Back to all guides

 Five pocket structures from everyday paper: window envelope, paper bag, tea wrapper, glassine, and map corner.

-Cut one clean envelope or paper bag piece to about 7 x 9 cm, tape only the left, right, and bottom edges, and let one tag peek out by 3-5 mm.
+Cut one clean envelope or paper bag piece to about 7 x 9 cm, attach only the holding edges, leave a 5-10 mm slide gap around the insert, and let one tag peek out by 3-5 mm.

 Window envelope